-I’ll preface this by saying the timing’s a bit weird because this isn’t really a thing I’m doing at this time, though I did it quite a bit during training: I’m in the middle of a pretty specifically outlined marathon taper plan that’s going quite well so far, for reasons I’ll get into soon (provided, of course, that things keep going well).
+I’ll preface this by saying the timing’s a bit weird because this isn’t really a thing I’m doing at this time, though I did it quite a bit during training: As of this writing I’m in the middle of a pretty specifically outlined marathon taper plan.

 You’re home and you’re baking dinner.
 Once everything is prepped and your main dish is safely in the oven, you’ve got about 20-30 minutes to kill.